edovio/WebVRCamp/README.md

-# WebVRSummerCamp
+# WebVRCamp
-Repository with an example for the WebVr Summer Camp
+Repository with an example for the WebVR Camp